Skip to Main Content

 Professional rights are those that preserve conditions "hospitable to the pursuit" of "teaching, learning, research, and public

+service."
 The Faculty Code of Conduct, Part I gives examples of these conditions.

 Professional rights also include the right to procedures that comply the applicable University policies and Senate bylaws and the right for the personnel decision to be based only on permissible criteria.